 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 This publication reflects the income tax position in England, Wales and Northern Ireland, with specialist advice being required in Scotland because of their new rates and bands.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 6 April 2022.
+This publication represents our understanding of law and HM Revenue & Customs practice as at 6 April 2024.

-In recent years there have been radical reforms to the tax rules for many pension arrangements.
-The greater flexibility in income levels has benefited many people, for example in helping replace reductions in earned income during the Coronavirus crisis, and has also given greater scope for planning income tax in pensions.
-However, the downside to this is that the complexity of pension tax has increased.
+Over the last ten years there have been radical reforms to the tax rules for withdrawals from many pension arrangements mirroring changing working habits and lifestyles.
+Having flexibility in income levels is important to many people, for example in helping them cope with higher inflation levels.
+It also gives considerable scope for planning income tax in retirement.

 The reforms also overhauled the tax treatment of some pension death benefits, a change which could be helpful if you are concerned about estate planning and inheritance tax (IHT).
+A further significant change is the abolition of the lifetime allowance from 6 April 2024, though there are still limits on tax-free benefits.

-With the personal allowance £12,570 in 2022/23, and frozen at least until tax year 2025/26 despite the recent increase in inflation, it does not take much income over and above the state pension to bring you into the tax net.
-There are no longer any age-related personal allowances and the maximum singletier state pension is £9,628 in 2022/23.
+However, the downside to the range of changes is that the complexity of pension tax has increased.
+With the personal allowance currently £12,570, and frozen at least until tax year 2027/28 despite recent high inflation, it does not take much income over and above the state pension to bring you into the tax net.
+The maximum single-tier state pension is just over £11,500 in 2024/25.